eitalia/MIT_Project_MLOPT/README.md

 Submitted as part of 15.095: Machine Learning Under a Modern Optimization Lens Coursework

+### Project
-Project: Optimizing Private Equity Investments using Machine Learning
+Optimizing Private Equity Investments using Machine Learning

+### Scope
-Scope: Build models to predict financial performance of selected companies.
+Build models to predict financial performance of selected companies.
 Leverage predictions to optimize capital allocation strategy based on portfolio structure and risk preference.

+### Project Members
-Project Members: Edoardo Italia and Simon Weill
+Edoardo Italia and Simon Weill

-Files:
+### Files
 Machine_Learning.ipynb: Consists of the models built to predict the financial performance.
 Optimization_Framework_Results.ipynb: Consists of the model built in PuLP and the relevant results.
 Final_Report.pdf: PDF of final report submitted to teaching assistants for assessment and grading.

-Selected files from MIT ML Under Modern Optimization Lens Project.
-Contibutors: Edoardo Italia and Simon Weill